yacinebouaouni/LeetCode-Solutions/README.md

 * In python it might be helpful to use the function `bin` to compute binary representation
 * Kernighan's Algorithm (number & number-1) is used for counting set bits in O(log n)
 * XOR can be used to compare two numbers.
 It has a property where a xor a = 0.
 Thus, it helps solving problems with missing value [Missing Number](https://leetcode.com/problems/missing-number/description/).

+## Intervals
+* It's often usefull to sort the intervals by start or by end (sometimes both work).
+* A greedy approach works well with problems that detect overlapping intervals like [Minimum Number of Arrows to Burst Balloons]() and [Non Overlapping Intervals]().
+This approach works by iterating through intervals and comparing something like start with previous end and update the previous end accordingly.